-- Individual houses in a row of terraced housing - www.passipedia.org \rightarrow Passive House certification \rightarrow Building certification \rightarrow Supplementary provisions to the criteria - Annexes of existing buildings as long as they have at least one exterior wall, a roof and a floor slab/basement ceiling - The upper floors of a building with mixed use without the business or retail floor spaces on the ground floor, under the conditions described on www.passipedia.org → Passive House certification → Building certification → Supplementary provisions to the criteria - If individual apartments in an apartment block are being modernised, then precertification on the basis of an EnerPHit Retrofit Plan is possible
+- Individual houses in a row of terraced housing (see Appendix of the Criteria) - Annexes of existing buildings as long as they have at least one exterior wall, a roof and a floor slab/basement ceiling - The upper floors of a building with mixed use without the business or retail floor spaces on the ground floor, under the conditions described in the Appendix of the Criteria.

+If individual apartments in an apartment block are being modernised, then precertification on the basis of an EnerPHit Retrofit Plan is possible

-Additional information on Step-by-step retrofits with the EnerPHit Retrofit Plan can be found at: www.passivehouse.com \rightarrow Certification \rightarrow Buildings \rightarrow Process
+Additional information on staged retrofits with the EnerPHit Retrofit Plan can be found at: www.passivehouse.com \rightarrow Certification \rightarrow Buildings \rightarrow Process

 For certification, must each separate house in a row of terraced housing comply with the requirements individually?

-Yes, but certification can take place either through an overall calculation for the row of houses as a whole, or through separate calculations for each terraced house.
+The verification can be done either with an overall calculation for the row of terraced houses as a whole or with individual calculations for each terraced house (see Appendix of the Criteria).